 Errors may occur during the processing of data by the states and territories or at the AlHW.
 Processing errors prior to data supply may be found through the validation checks applied by the Institute.
 This indicator is calculated on data that has been reported to the AlHW.
 Prior to publication, these data are referred back to jurisdictions for review.
-The AlHW does not adjust the data to correct for missing values.
-Note that because of data editing and subsequent updates of State/Territory databases, and because data are being reported by place of residence rather than place of birth the numbers reported for this indicator differ from those in reports published by the states and territories.
+The Institute does not adjust the data to correct for missing values.
+Note that because of data editing and subsequent updates of state/territory databases, and because data are being reported by place of residence rather than place of birth the numbers reported for this indicator differ from those in reports published by the states and territories.
 The data are not rounded.

 Data presented by Indigenous status are influenced by the quality and completeness of Indigenous identification of mothers which is likely to differ among jurisdictions.
-Approximately 0.4 per cent of mothers who gave birth in the reference period had missing Indigenous status information.
+Approximately 0.3 per cent of mothers who gave birth in the reference period had missing Indigenous status information.
 No adjustments have been made for under-identification or missing Indigenous status information and thus jurisdictional comparisons should not be made.

 National data are not available for this indicator.
-Data reported for 2009 on the number of women who gave birth who attended at least one antenatal visit in the first trimester are for New South Wales, South Australia and the Northern Territory for the whole year, and for Queensland for the second half of the year only.
-Data reported for 2009 on number of antenatal visits are for Queensland, South Australia and the Northern Territory only.
+Data reported for 2010 on number of women who gave birth who attended at least one antenatal visit in the first trimester are for New South Wales, Victoria, Queensland, South Australia, Western Australia, the Australian Capital Territory and the Northern Territory.
+Data reported for 2010 on number of antenatal visits are for Queensland, South Australia, the Australian Capital Territory and the Northern Territory only.
 Residents of these jurisdictions who gave birth in a different jurisdiction would not have data on antenatal care.

-Proportions of records missing antenatal care information on whether the first visit was in the first trimester are very different for women who resided in New South Wales (1.1 per cent), Queensland (3.5 per cent), and the Northern Territory (1.8 per cent) compared with South Australia (10.9 per cent).
+Proportions of records missing antenatal care information on whether the first visit was in the first trimester are very different for women who resided in New South Wales (1.3 per cent), Victoria (1.8 per cent), Queensland (3.1 per cent), and the Northern Territory (1.8 per cent) compared with South Australia (8.9 per cent), Western Australia (25 per cent), for the whole year and Tasmania (53.9 per cent) for the second half of the year.
 Improvements in data validation in the Northern Territory, including validation against date of first of ultrasound examinations attended, has led to improved data quality and a decrease in the proportion of records missing antenatal care information, since 2007.
 The timing of the first visits for women missing data may be distributed differently to those whose data have been reported.
 There are also differences in how the jurisdictions define antenatal visits.